-- It is an owner with a 50% interest in joint venture power projects, each of which is a separate power project corporation, matching the 50% owned by CBT Energy Inc. (a wholly owned subsidiary of CBT).
-These projects are established as separate corporations for the purpose of securing commercial project financing without provincial debt guarantees. - It is the manager for the joint ventures.
+- It is an owner with a 50 per cent interest in joint venture power projects, each of which is a separate power project corporation, matching the 50 per cent owned by CBTE.
+These projects are established as separate corporations for the purpose of securing commercial project financing without provincial debt guarantees. - > It is the manager for the joint ventures.
 The corporate structure of the joint ventures is shown in Figure 2.

-Figure 1:
+Figure 1: CPC Business Model